Daya Ratnayake: Military career

 He started his military career as an officer cadet in 1980 and received his basic training at the Sri Lanka Military Academy.
 He was commissioned as a second lieutenant in 1981 in the Sri Lanka Light Infantry.
 He thereafter completed the Commando Officers Course, Infantry Young Officers Course and the Battalion Support Weapon Course.
 He had completed the Junior Command and Senior Command Courses at the Army War College, Mhow.
 From January 1993 to January 1996, Ratnayake served as commanding officer of the 6th Battalion, Sri Lanka Light Infantry.
-He attended the graduated from Defence Service Command and Staff College, Bangladesh; the National Defence University, China and the Army Intelligence School, Fort Huachuca.
-He has followed the Governance and Management of Defence Course at Cranfield University, UK, Higher Level Security Studies Diploma Course and Advanced Communication Skills Course in Asia-Pacific Centre for Security Studies in Honolulu, Hawaii.
+He attended the graduated from Defence Service Command and Staff College, Bangladesh; the National Defence University, China and the Army Intelligence School, Fort Huachuca, United States.
+He has followed the Governance and Management of Defence Course at Cranfield University, UK, Higher Level Security Studies Diploma Course and Advanced Communication Skills Course in Asia-Pacific Centre for Security Studies in Honolulu, Hawaii, United States.
 He commanded the 6th Battalion Sri Light Infantry Regiment.
 He served as the General Officer Commanding of 23 Infantry Division in the Eastern province.
 He played important roles in the operations of Liberations of Vakare and Thoppigala.
 He also held the post of the Commissioner General Rehabilitation for rehabilitation of 12,000 ex-LTTE combatants under the Bureau of the Commissioner General Rehabilitation.
 His other notable appointments include Commanding Officer of Sri Lanka Military Academy and Director Media and Military Spokesman for the Ministry of Defence.
-On 1 August 2013, he became the 20th commander of the Sri Lanka Army and promoted to the post of a Lieutenant General simultaneously.
+On 1 August 2013, he became the 20th commander of the Sri Lanka Army and promoted to the rank of Lieutenant General simultaneously.

 He was succeeded by Lieutenant General Crishantha de Silva in February 2015.
 The outgoing commander was promoted to the rank of full general by President Maithripala Sirisena.

 Later work

 He was appointed Chairman, Sri Lanka Ports Authority in 2019 by President Gotabaya Rajapaksa and in 2021 he was appointed Secretary to the Ministry of Industries.
+In January 2024, he joined the Samagi Jana Balawegaya (SJB) party and was appointed the party’s senior advisor on state affairs.